Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 They will try and cut corners.
 They will try and tell you, hey, this is this much, but it's really this much.

-So you need to be very, very cautious of who you're hiring.
+you need to be very, very cautious of who you're hiring.
 Make sure that you're getting references from other

 successful landlords and investors in that area

 before ever even considering a property manager.
-Because if you blindly do it, it's like going to a bar, drinking 15 beers and trying to throw a dice or a dart and hit the bullseye.
+Because if you blindly do it, it's like going to a bar, drinking 15 beers, and trying to throw a dice or a dart and hit the bullseye.

 It's just not,